 Meditation

-During meditation you may often find the mind goes very deep into itself, but then something brings it out.
+During meditation, you may often find the mind going very deep into itself, but then something brings it out.
 Thoughts come, and the depth is lost.
-However, with practice and consistency over time, you find that this changes.
+However, with practice and consistency over time, this changes.

 Thoughts arise in so many ways and take you for a ride.
 They may be desires, ambitions, expectations, doubts, unpleasant memories, feverishness, worries, or other concerns.